ecehn/intro-to-programming-sep-2023-old/notes/day1.md

 - Alt + Shift + = or Alt + Shift + - : Highlight through selection
 - Ctrl + R , let go of Crrl + A : Run all tests
 - Ctrl + Shift + A : Add new class
+- F12 : Jump to definition and Ctrl + - to return
+- Alt + F12 : Peek definition
 </p>

 <h2> Topics </h2>